GT-Vision-Lab/VQA_LSTM_CNN/readme.md

 with the default parameter, this will take several hours on a sinlge Tesla k40 GPU, and will generate the model under `model/save/`

+### Reference

+If you use this code as part of any published research, please acknowledge the following paper

+@InProceedings{Antol_2015_arxiv,
+author = {Antol, Stanislaw and Agrawal, Aishwarya and Lu, Jiasen and Mitchell, Margaret and Batra, Dhruv and Lawrence Zitnick, C. and Parikh, Devi}, title = {VQA: Visual Question Answering}, journal = {arXiv preprint arXiv:1505.00468}, year = {2015}
+}

+If you use the VQA dataset as part of any published research, please acknowledge the following paper

+@InProceedings{Antol_2015_ICCV,
+author = {Antol, Stanislaw and Agrawal, Aishwarya and Lu, Jiasen and Mitchell, Margaret and Batra, Dhruv and Lawrence Zitnick, C. and Parikh, Devi}, title = {VQA: Visual Question Answering}, booktitle = {The IEEE International Conference on Computer Vision (ICCV)}, month = {December}, year = {2015}
+}

 ### License